 My current state

-Right now, I’m almost recovered, with the most serious problem being swollen legs, neck muscles, palms and right shoulder.
-Also, a damaged nerve on my toes, which has greatly improved and now I can feel everything.
+Right now, I’m almost recovered.
+The most serious problem being swollen legs, neck muscles, palms and right shoulder.
+Damaged nerve on my toe which has greatly improved and now I can feel everything.

 The right shoulder still hurts almost 2 weeks after the event.
 My right palm is still going numb as well.
-This makes me believe that I have another damaged nerve – BRACHIAL PLEXUS INJURY.
+This makes me believe that I have another damaged nerve.

-Full set of Puctures – Click Here !
+Full set of Pictures – Click Here !